 Governor Andrew Cuomo promised to sign this new legislation into state law.
 Affirming this legislation, he said, “we will make it easier for claims to be brought forward and send a strong message that when it comes to sexual harassment in the workplace, time is up.”
 Last year, Cuomo signed a series of similar laws tackling the issue of sexual harassment in the workplace.
 For example, these laws banned the majority of nondisclosure agreements for harassment complaints.
 Cuomo has repeatedly argued that New York’s laws on this issue are the strongest and most comprehensive in the nation.
 Those opposed to the new legislation warn that the new rules may burden small businesses, which will face financial hardship from legal fees related to harassment claims.

 New York Lawmakers Share Stories Of Sexual Harassment

 During this year’s hearings on sexual harassment, several lawmakers shared deeply personal experiences.
 Assemblywoman Linda Rosenthal said that, after being harassed by a colleague, “I was told, ‘That’s just the way it is’ . . .
 For too long, we’ve accepted that’s just the way it is.
 But that’s not true anymore.”
 Senator Alessandra Biaggi said, with this new legislation, lawmakers dove “headfirst into territories previously deemed off limits.”

 Seek Legal Assistance

 If you have experienced sexual harassment in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.